bilgehankalkan/showcase/README.md

 # Showcase
 <img src="https://raw.githubusercontent.com/Trendyol/showcase/master/screenshots/1.png" width="170"/>	<img src="https://raw.githubusercontent.com/Trendyol/showcase/master/screenshots/2.png" width="170"/>	<img src="https://raw.githubusercontent.com/Trendyol/showcase/master/screenshots/3.png" width="170"/>	<img src="https://raw.githubusercontent.com/Trendyol/showcase/master/screenshots/4.png" width="170"/>	<img src="https://raw.githubusercontent.com/Trendyol/showcase/master/screenshots/5.png" width="170"/>

 With **Showcase**, you can easily show tooltips. **Showcase** will highlight the view and show tooltip on it.
 You can customize title and description text fields, backgrounds and arrow positions.
-Also you can have callback when user quits from **Showcase**.
+You can also find out how the user closed the showcase and in multi focus situations you can find out which view was clicked.

 # Installation
  - To implement **Showcase** to your Android project via Gradle, you need to add Jitpack repository to your root build.gradle.